tewha/tewha.net/_posts/2014/2014-06-09-learn-swift.md

 To any MRR people who just read this and are shaking their heads: No, you really don't need to know it.
 You and I know that this chunk of code is slow because it's doing extra retains and releases, but the ARC user might instead know it's because they're assigning a strong reference.
 And the funny thing is that's probably a better way to think of it.

 And none of this is to suggest that's not to say people it isn't helpful to learn MRR.
 MRR offfers a better perspective on some concepts, such as [`__autoreleasing`, bridge casts, precise lifetime, consumed parameters](https://alpha.app.net/jws/post/32225169).
 But I'm not at all convinced you need to learn MRR first, because I think the ARC concepts are generally more useful for a 5,000 foot view of what's going on.
+When you're hovering three feet over?
+Knowing MRR is great.

 ## Swift